Principles of Macroeconomics (B-School)

 Economic Problems and Public Policy

 This is a crash course in economic problems and public policy.
-The goal is to build on economic principles and develop an understanding of how modern economist think about problems in the public policy space.
+The goal is to build on economic principles and develop an understanding of how modern economists think about public policy.

 July 2019 · Nicholas Pusateri